GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The separation of architectural effort from implementation is a very powerful way of getting conceptual integrity on very large projects.
+The use of COBOL cripples the mind; its teaching should, therefore, be regarded as a criminal offense.

-~ Fred Brooks
+~ Edsger W. Dijkstra
 <pre>

 </pre>